HardcoreMagazine/HardcoreMagazine/README.md

 ## Hi there 👋

 My name is Edward, I am a CS graduate with a bachelor's degree.
-As a rookie developer, I have a passion for exploring the latest technology, libraries, tools, and everything in between.
+I have a passion for exploring the latest technology, libraries, tools, and everything in between.
 Whether it's contributing to open-source projects or experimenting with new technologies, I'm always eager to dive in and learn something new.

 Currently working on SelenicSpark web app.
 Project has 3 "stages":